 It was clear that this auctioneer was completely lacking in the following categories:

-Despite the fact that my great aunt was a borderline hoarder who lived in her 1850 square foot home near Bethany for approximately 45 years, the estate sale only grossed a grand total of $3100.
+Despite the fact that my great aunt was a borderline hoarder who lived in her 1850 square foot home for approximately 45 years, the estate sale only grossed a grand total of $3100.
 The MANY items were not well staged and the crowd the day of the auction was dismal.
 As an example, a set of like-new patio furniture (8-piece wrought iron) that had been kept under cover and included all the pads sold for $5.
-It could easily have been sold on Craig’s list for $250-$300.
+It could easily have been sold online for $2o0.
 This is only one example of many.

 Not only was the auctioneer incompetent in his ability to liquidate the personal belongings, he also contracted with my aunt to sell the home.
 Estimated AS-IS value of the home the day of the auction was $78000-$85000.
 With no minimum in place, the auction was about to end with the high bidder at $73000.
 My uncle called me expressing concern that there were only three bidders and that the sale price seemed excessively low.
 While unconventional, I instructed my uncle to place a proxy bid for me.
 He began bidding on my behalf at $73,500 and my husband and I ultimately bought the house for $85000.

-While licensed to sell real estate in the state of Oklahoma, the auctioneer was not a REALTOR® member, therefore not a member of the multiple listing service.
+While licensed to sell real estate, the auctioneer was not a REALTOR® member, therefore not a member of the multiple listing service.
 Not only did he not have current market knowledge about home values, his marketing of the home did not extend beyond the sign in the yard.